Try @eslint-react/kit@beta

 }

-I need to show the current time
+Showing the current time

-// ❌ Wrong: Time changes every render
+// Problem: time changes on every render

 function Clock() {